radiodario/ems-flasher/README.md

 Title mode does not require a file argument, and will print the ROM title to stdout.

-BEWARE: if you give the EMS flasher a huge file for writing, it will continue writing past the end of the cart and do unknown amounts of damage.
+**BEWARE**: if you give the EMS flasher a huge file for writing, it will continue writing past the end of the cart and do unknown amounts of damage.
 Please don't do this!